vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/others.md

   - Markdown
 ---

+## Link check

+The theme will check your markdown links in dev mode by default.

+You can customize this feature through `linkCheck` options in `themeConfig.plugins.mdEnhance`, and you can choose from `'always'`, `'never'`, `'dev'` and `'build'`.

 ## v-pre

 Since VuePress2 has removed V1’s v-pre container in core, the plugin provides an option to support it.
 That is, you can use any Mustacle syntax in the container below.